aws-samples/mlu-eep-generative-ai/README.md

 - PDF versions of presentations

 ### 🔬 Labs
-Hands-on Jupyter notebooks that include:
+Interactive Jupyter notebooks that include:
 - Code examples and implementations
 - Real-world use cases
 - Challenge exercises